Yevgeny Petrosyan: Personal life

 Yevgeny was married to actress and humorist Yelena Stepanenko (born 1953).
 Their engagement was in 1985.
 On August 3, 2018, the Russian mass media announced that Yevgeny and Yelena are getting divorced.
 They had made 1.5 billion rubles together while married and that money will now be divided among the two by the court of law.

-Controversy

-During a New Year celebration 2023, Petrosyan openly supported the Russian invasion of Ukraine.
-He claimed that the "West tried to destroy Russia", exclaimed that "the one thing you can't cook Ukrainian borscht, French onion soup or German bratwurst without?
-Without Russian Gas!" and declared "Like it or not, Russia is enlarging."
+During a 2023 New Year show, Petrosyan openly supported the Russian invasion of Ukraine.
+In January 2023, Ukraine imposed sanctions on Yevgeny for his support of the invasion.